 Any physician (MD), osteopathic physician (DO), physician assistant, or nurse practitioner who is licensed under Nebraska’s Uniform Credentialing Act or who is licensed in any state and practicing in compliance with the Uniform Credentialing Act.

-Is home cultivation allowed?
+Is home cannabis cultivation allowed in Nebraska?

 No.